mwf12692/bioshockinfinite-linux/README.md

 # Announcements

+8 July 2015 09:28 BST - New version available, Steam BuildID 655022

+This build should address the lockups that were mostly being seen on AMD processors.

 30 April 2015 21:40 GMT - New version available, Steam BuildID 604493

 This build should address the following issues: